 TGbi editor: Add new subclause of 10.x (Frame Anonymization) under clause 10 (MAC sublayer functional description) as follows:

-10.x Frame Anonymization
+10.x Frame anonymization

 10.x.1 Introduction

-Frame Anonymization (FA) is a EDP feature available when MLO is supported.
-Some unencrypted fields in beacon frames and individually addressed frames contain values which facilitate presence monitoring, determining the continued presence of an non-AP MLD even if the long-term identify of the non-AP MLD cannot be determined.
-Presence monitoring can be a threat to privacy of the MLD user.
+Some unencrypted fields in beacon frames and individually addressed frames contain values which facilitate presence monitoring, determining the continued presence of a client even if the long-term identity of the client cannot be determined.
+Presence monitoring can be a threat to privacy of the client user.
 User privacy can be improved by shortening the presence-monitoring time-windows.
+It is possible to limit presence-monitoring time-windows by doing (re-)association as defined in 11.3.
+However, (re-)association results in leaving State 4 and introduces a loss in connectivity which could create a negative user experience.

+Frame anonymization (FA) is a EDP feature available when MLO is supported.

-The unencrypted fields which facilitate presence monitoring are:
+The unencrypted fields which facilitate presence monitoring of a non-AP MLD are:

-In beacon frames:

-traffic indication map (TIM), which allows determining the AIDs of associated non-AP MLDs.
+Traffic indication map (TIM), which allows determining the AIDs of associated non-AP MLDs.

-In trigger frames:

 AID of associated non-AP MLDs.

-In data plane individually addressed MPDUs:

 Address 1 (on the downlink) and Address 2 (on the uplink) which contains the MAC address of the Affiliated STA of the non-AP MLD on the link on which the frame is transmitted.

-Sequence Number (SN) used for Block Ack scoreboarding and MPDU re-ordering.

-Packet Number (SN) used for MPDU encryption / decryption and replay detection.

-Two of the side effects of EDP additions to the (re-)association mechanism defined in TBD are (a) establishing new values for AID and the Affiliated STA MAC addresses which cannot be related to values in previous associations and (b) resetting SN and PN.
-These side effects prevent presence monitoring from one association to the next.
-Consequently, one mechanism a non-AP MLD can employ to create shorter presence monitoring time-windows is to initiate (re-)association while in State 4.
-However, (re-)association results in leaving State 4 and introduces a loss in connectivity which could create a negative user experience.
-Furthermore, this approach does not mitigate AP MLD presence monitoring.
+Sequence Number (SN).

+Packet Number (PN).

 FA enables restricting presence-monitoring time-windows to portions of a single association (that is, without leaving State 4).
 These time-windows are called FA epochs.
+For a given non-AP MLD, an FA epoch ends when the next FA Epoch starts.
 FA provides of the following functions:

-FAPU: A frame anonymization parameter update (FAPU) operation provides new FA parameters for a new FA epoch:
+FAPU: A frame anonymization parameter update (FAPU) operation provides FA parameters for a set of one or more new FA epoch:

 FA Epoch Start TSF: the TSF time at which the FA Epoch starts.
-The FA epoch ends when the next FA Epoch starts, or when the non-AP MLD’s association ends.
-The FA epoch start TSF can be selected by the non-AP MLD or the AP MLD using implementation-specific means.

-FA AID: new random value to be used as the non-AP MLD AID in AID randomization.
+FA AID: new random value to be used as the non-AP MLD AID.
 The FA AID is selected by the AP MLD using implementation-specific means.

-Additional FA parameters are generated at both the non-AP MLD and AP MLD:

-FA STA MAC: New random values for the Affiliated STA MAC address randomization for each set link are generated from KDK, FA Epoch Start, FA AID and the Link ID using a PRF.

-FA SN offset and FA PN offset: new random values for use in SN / PN anonymization are generated from KDK, FA Epoch Start, FA AID and (in the case of SN) TID using a PRF.

 An FAPU can be performed at any time while a non-AP MLD is in State 4.
-When the TSF time reaches FA Epoch Start, then the non-AP MLD and AP MLD being apply the other FA parameters to both transmitted and received frames.
+When the TSF time reaches FA Epoch Start, then the non-AP MLD and AP MLD apply the other FA parameters to both transmitted and received frames.
 This results in the frames exchanged in an FA epoch appearing unrelated to the frames exchanged in other FA epoch.